liquity/dev/README.md

 After one or more liquidations, a deposit will have absorbed LUSD losses, and received ETH gains.
 The remaining reduced deposit is the **compounded deposit**.

-Stability Pool depositors expect a positive ROI on their initial deposit.
+Stability Providers expect a positive ROI on their initial deposit.
 That is:

 `$(ETH Gain + compounded deposit) > $(initial deposit)`